spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 ### Create Your Cluster Group (Tenant Scope)

-To create Palette Host Cluster Groups, the developer needs to [deploy healthy running Palette host clusters](/clusters) under the **Tenant Admin Scope**.
-Then, these clusters can be aggregated as a Cluster Group.
-To create a Palette Host cluster group:
+To create a Palette Host Cluster Group, you need to [deploy a healthy running Palette host cluster](/clusters) under the *Tenant Admin Scope*.
+The host clusters deployed under the Tenant Admin scope can be aggregated as a Palette Host Cluster Group.
+To create a Palette Host Cluster Group:

 <br />